vercel/nextjs-subscription-payments/README.md

 Otherwise navigate to the [API settings](https://app.supabase.com/project/_/settings/api) and paste them into the Vercel deployment interface.
 Copy project API keys and paste into the `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` fields, and copy the project URL and paste to Vercel as `NEXT_PUBLIC_SUPABASE_URL`.

-Congrats, this completes the Supabase setup, almost there!
+Gb ongrats, this completes the Supabase setup, almost there!

 ### Configure Stripe